Keto Strawberry Cheesecake Bars

 Shortbread crust

-To make the keto shortbread crust, combine all the ingredients for the crust in a small bowl.
-Press into a square baking dish lined with damp parchment paper.
-Bake at 325 degrees for 10 to 12 minutes.
+Combine all the crust ingredients in a small bowl.
+Press into the lined baking dish.
+Bake at 325 degrees for 10-12 minutes until lightly golden.
 Let cool.

 press keto shortbread crust into baking dish